-All new construction projects require archeological review.
-If a project causes new ground disturbance and if the project cannot be characterized as repair, replacement, rehabilitation, or renovation of an existing building, you must complete an Archeological Review form (Attachment 11).
-Accurate location descriptions, clear photos, and maps will help speed the review process.
+If a project causes new ground disturbance and if the project cannot be characterized as repair, replacement, rehabilitation, or renovation, you must forward the proposed project to the Environmental Desk for archeological review.
+For each such project complete an Archeological Review form (Attachment 11).
+Accurate documentation helps to speed the review process.
+All new construction requires an archeological review.
 The review process is similar to that of historic properties.
-DOA/DEHCR will determine whether projects affect sites eligible for listing on the National Register, and whether adverse impacts will occur, and whether an archeological survey is required.
+DHCD will determine whether projects affect sites eligible for listing on the National Register, and whether adverse impacts will occur.